flyx/OpenGLAda/README.md

    significant differences between these two, the most prominent being that GLFW 3 can handle multiple windows.
 You can set the desired GLFW version for the binding at compile time.
- * [SOIL][10] (`opengl-soil.gpr`): The *Simple OpenGL Image Library*.
-This is a very tiny library for loading image files into OpenGL textures.
-It is public domain.
-Because it's so tiny, it is linked directly into OpenGLAda.
-Its source is included in the OpenGLAda sources.
  * [FTGL][11] (`opengl-ftgl.gpr`, **deprecated**): A library built on top of FreeType that provides an API to load TrueType fonts and render text with OpenGL.
 The Ada wrapper only provides basic functionality to load fonts and